 4. Develop a Teaching Certificate Program

-The AFMTE provides a national, voluntary certification program to individuals who wish to exemplify the highest excellence as educators of massage and bodywork.
-AFMTE certified educators integrate theory and practice of teaching, learning, and assessment for adult student learners in a somatic-based curriculum.
+The AFMTE provides a national, voluntary certificate program, called the Certificate for Massage & Bodywork Educator, to individuals who wish to exemplify the highest excellence as educators of massage and bodywork.
+CMBE educators integrate theory and practice of teaching, learning, and assessment for adult student learners in a somatic-based curriculum.
 They build engaging and self-motivated learning environments that address varied patterns of student development and make central concepts, tools of inquiry, and subject matter accessible to all learners.

-Certified educators of therapeutic massage and bodywork also link instruction to well-defined learning objectives and create strategies for motivating and retaining learners.
+CMBE educators also link instruction to well-defined learning objectives and create strategies for motivating and retaining learners.
 They foster students to develop deeper critical thinking skills to improve learning outcomes, achieve a high level of ethical awareness, and encourage collaboration with colleagues and other healthcare professionals.
-The competencies of the AFMTE educator certification program will help to graduate ethical, employable massage and bodywork practitioners with the knowledge, ability, and skills that can positively impact the massage and bodywork profession.
+The competencies of the AFMTE educator certificate program will help to graduate ethical, employable massage and bodywork practitioners with the knowledge, ability, and skills that can positively impact the massage and bodywork profession.

-The Certification Process Committee (CPC) has created a voluntary certification program as a way for educators to demonstrate they have achieved the Competencies.
-As one option to certification, the CPC has designed a portfolio review process so that experienced educators can be “grandmothered” into certification without having to go through a formal teacher training process.
-The portfolio review process will remain in place as one of two optional paths toward educator certification in the future.
-The other option for achieving certification will be through successful completion of a formal teacher training program that complies with the model teacher training curriculum.
+The CMBE Subcommittee has created a voluntary certificate program as a way for educators to demonstrate they have achieved the Competencies.
+As one option, the committee has designed a portfolio review process so that experienced educators can be “grandmothered” in without having to go through a formal teacher training process.
+The portfolio review process will remain in place as one of two optional paths toward earning a CMBE in the future.
+The other option will be through successful completion of a formal teacher training program that complies with the model teacher training curriculum.

 5. Encourage Industry Adoption of Teacher Education Standards